mark-mcdermott/rux-drivetracks/README.md

 - copy the contents of the `office-avatars` folder into `spec/fixtures/files` folder
 - copy the contents of the `cars` folder into `spec/fixtures/files` folder
 - copy the contents of the `maintenances` folder into `spec/fixtures/files` folder
+- copy the contents of the `documents/contracts` folder into `spec/fixtures/files` folder
+- copy the contents of the `documents/titles` folder into `spec/fixtures/files` folder
 - `puravida config/initializers/cors.rb ~`
 ```
 Rails.application.config.middleware.insert_before 0, Rack::Cors do